Briggs, Ernest, b. 1923 d. 1984

 Active in New York, N.Y.

-Biographical/Historical Note: Ernest Briggs (1923-1984) was an Abstract Expressionist painter in New York.
+Biographical/Historical Note: Ernest Briggs (1923-1984) was a second generation abstract expressionist painter working in New York City and Maine.
 Briggs was married to sculptor, Anne Arnold.

-Donated 1980 by Ernest Briggs with the bulk of the collection donated 2015 by Anne Arnold Estate, via Robert Brooks and Janice Kasper, executors.
+Ernest Briggs donated papers in 1980 with the bulk of the collection donated in 2015 by the Anne Arnold Estate, via Robert Brooks and Janice Kasper, executors.